What injunctions do

 Domestic violence injunctions

-A non-molestation order prevents your partner from harassing you, your children or other members of your family.
+A non-molestation order prevents your ex-partner or someone else from harassing you, or your children after divorce or separation.
 It can also stop that person from interfering in any way with your daily life.

 Harassment can take many forms.
 It might be obvious physical violence, such as hitting you, throwing objects at you, or spitting at you.
-It also might include nonphysical interaction such as shouting from across the street, or acts purposefully intended to distress you, such as leaving evidence at places you visit.
+It also might include nonphysical interaction such as shouting from across the street, or acts purposefully intended to distress you, such as leaving evidence that they have been at places you visit.

-Non-molestation orders can be extended to include anyone else that your partner might encourage to pester or disturb you.
+Non-molestation orders can be extended to include anyone else that your ex-partner might encourage to pester or disturb you.

 An occupation order sets out who can live in the family home on a short-term basis after there has been violence or harassment.